MrArgote/19-dot-argote-dot-org/Spring/Act-II/_posts/2017-04-27-Tue-Class-07-Obama-Sings-Shape-of-You.md

 ---
-title: II-6 — Is That Obama Singing Shape Of You?
+title: II-7 — Is That Obama Singing Shape Of You?
-computer-lab: false
+computer-lab: true
 ---